UlyssesZh/UlyssesZh.github.io/_posts/2022-12-05-week-prime.md

 ---
-title: 'I made this, for the number of days in a week is prime'
+title: I made this, for the number of days in a week is prime
 date: 2022-12-05 10:23:34 -0800
 categories:
   - programming
 tags:
   - selfhosting
   - linux
   - ruby
 layout: post
+excerpt: >
-excerpt: 'The number of days in a week is prime, so we cannot utilize weekly periods to help us remember periodical events unless the period is a multiple of 7.
+  The number of days in a week is prime, so we cannot utilize weekly periods to help us remember periodical events unless the period is a multiple of 7.
   However, there may be something that we need to get reminded of which happens once per two days or three days.
   For example, I wash my hair once per two days and wash my clothes once per eight days.
-To solve the problem, I wrote a Ruby program to help remind me of those routines.'
+  To solve the problem, I wrote a Ruby program to help remind me of those routines.
 ---

 The number of days in a week is prime,